When the frenzied pace of life feels unsustainable, travel awaits with a promise of fresh perspectives and experiences.

 Become a junior ranger while learning about OKC’s resiliency.
 The lessons taught at the Oklahoma City National Memorial & Museum are more relevant than ever as our nation works to promote better conversations that move our communities forward.
-Every Oklahoman should experience this sacred place, and while today’s students weren’t alive during the April 1995 bombing, they can greatly benefit by learning the stories of hope, resiliency and Oklahoma Standard – all while earning a National Park Service Junior Ranger badge.
-For additional Spring Break activities, visit this page.
+Every American should experience this sacred place, and while today’s students weren’t alive during the April 1995 bombing, they can greatly benefit by learning the stories of hope, resiliency and Oklahoma Standard – all while earning a National Park Service Junior Ranger badge.
+For additional Spring Break activities, visit the Oklahoma City National Memorial Museum.

 Tweens & Teens (10 and Up)